https://www.slab.org.uk/guidance/taking-precognitions-in-childrens-hearings-proof-proceedings-and-disclosure-of-evidence-by-the-reporter/

 We expect you to contact SCRA at the outset of proceedings to request statements or an outline of the witnesses’ evidence and follow this up if no response is received.

-In cases involving more than one legally represented party (other than the Reporter) you should always consider the sharing of precognitions and/or taking a particular precognition jointly.
-You should not take multiple precognitions unless this is considered to be absolutely essential and can be shown to be in the best interests of the child who is the subject of the proceedings or your client if he/she is not the subject child.
+In cases involving more than one legally represented party (other than the Reporter) you should always consider the sharing of precognitions and/or taking a particular precognition jointly if no conflict of interest exists or is likely to exist in the future.

-You should always liaise with solicitors representing other parties to the proceedings the relevant persons, and the Reporter if necessary, to ensure you do not take multiple precognitions from the same witness unnecessarily, especially where that witness is a child or vulnerable adult.
+You should always liaise with the solicitors representing other parties to the proceedings the Reporter and/or Safeguarder if necessary, to ensure you do not take multiple precognitions from the same witness unnecessarily, especially where that witness is a child or vulnerable adult.